samuelemusiani/imaginet/README.md

 A command line tool to configure and manage complex VDE network topologies.

-ImagiNet is a network software emulator that leverages VDE (Virtual Distributed Internet) for the emulations.
-It's like GNS3 or PacketTracer but without the guy and more limited functionalities.
+ImagiNet is a *network software emulator* that leverages **VDE** (Virtual Distributed Internet) for the emulations.
+It's like GNS3 or PacketTracer but without the GUI and more limited functionalities.

 This project was designed with the intent of helping teach the basics of networking.
 It was not designed to cover all VDE features, and it was not designed to create the most efficient topology.

 ## Index